ntzrmtthihu777/dotfiles/README.md

 # My dotfiles

 Can be installed via the `install.sh` script.
 The script will back up the old dotfiles.
+Use at your own risk.

 ## Screenshot